Skip to main content

 The course is designed for researchers at different career stages:

-R1: First-Stage Researchers (e.g., PhD candidates)
+R1: Students and First-Stage Researchers (including students and PhD candidates)

 • Need foundational knowledge of CS methodologies and their application in research.